Sequencing - Work in Progress

 Ultima Genomics (Flow-Based SBS)

-Ultima Genomics launched the UG 100 in February 2024, representing the most radical hardware departure from the standard flow cell paradigm.
+Ultima Genomics launched the UG 100 in February 20248, representing the most radical hardware departure from the standard flow cell paradigm.
 It uses a spinning silicon wafer, emulsion PCR for clonal amplification, and a non-terminating single-nucleotide flow chemistry.
-It is designed for ultra-high throughput at extreme cost efficiency (targeting the $100 genome).
+The instrument is designed for ultra-high throughput at extreme cost efficiency (targeting the $100 genome9).

 Library Structure